 Which careers attract law students?

-Law solicitors was the most popular career choice for law students identified by a 2017 survey of more than 60,000 undergraduates carried out by trendence UK, a partner of TARGETjobs’ parent company GTI.
-78% of law students who participated in the survey said they were interested in this area, while 67% said they were interested in careers as barristers.
+Working as a solicitor was the most popular career choice for law students identified by a 2017 survey of more than 60,000 undergraduates carried out by trendence UK, a partner of TARGETjobs’ parent company GTI.
+Nearly four-fifths (78%) of law students who participated in the survey said they were interested in this area, while 67% said they were interested in careers as barristers.
 The most popular careers for law students were as follows:

 |Law – solicitors||78% expressed an interest|